 What Is the Survival Rate After Surgery?

 Diagnosing pancreatic cancer in time for surgery can increase a patient’s survival by about ten-fold.

 What Can Patients Do to Improve Their Chances?

 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Seeing pancreatic cancer specialists, including healthcare professionals who focus on symptom management and supportive (palliative) care also improves outcomes.
 And, patients who receive treatment based on their biology can live longer.

 For all stages, the Pancreatic Cancer Action Network strongly recommends:

 - Clinical trials at diagnosis and during every treatment decision

 - Genetic testing for inherited mutations as soon as possible after diagnosis and biomarker testing of tumor tissue to help determine the best treatment options

 - Getting an opinion from a specialist, a physician who diagnoses and treats a high volume of pancreatic cancer patients

-- Symptom management and supportive (palliative) care, provided early in your diagnosis as well as during and after treatment
+- Symptom management and supportive care, provided early in your diagnosis as well as during and after treatment

 Contact Patient Central to learn more about these options.

 Read stories about survivors sharing personal experiences, information and hope.

 Patient Central can also connect patients and their loved ones with others one-on-one through the Survivor & Caregiver Network.